-Even though I have been to Maaemo a few times already, I still get butterflies in my stomach every time I enter this mountain peak of Norwegian cuisine.
-Hedda was experiencing it for the first time, and her face was lit up by pure happiness.
-There’s so many expressions to take in: the way in which you are greeted like an old friend upon arrival, the elegant interior that surrounds you, the stunning view of Barcode looming in the background as you reach the top floor – and that’s all before you even had a bite of the food.
-As we sat down we found ourselves just giggling and smiling to eachother.
-It’s the magic of Maaemo.
+Even though I have been to Maaemo a few times already, I still get butterflies in my stomach every time I take a seat at the chef’s table.
+There are so many expressions to take in: the way in which you are greeted like an old friend upon arrival, the elegant interior that surrounds you, the stunning view of the Barcode buildings in the background – and that’s all before you even had a bite of the food.
+As we sat down we found ourselves just giggling and smiling.
+That’s the magic of Maaemo.

-The classic dishes, like the “rømmegrøt” with shavings of reindeer heart and the browned butter ice cream, were as pleasant and tasty as always.
-One of my favorite new dishes this evening was actually the first bite: a tartelet with grilled vegetables, flowers and ants.
-Say what you want about eating ants, but they can give an amazing acidity to a dish if done right.
+The classic dishes, like the “rømmegrøt” with shavings of reindeer heart and the brown butter ice cream, were as pleasant and tasty as always.
+One of my favorite new dishes this evening was actually the first bite: a tartelette with grilled vegetables, flowers, and ants.
+Say what you want about eating ants, but they can give an amazing acidity to a dish if used correctly.
 I loved it.
-The third dish – a potato pancake topped with king crab – had an incredible rich, buttery, mouthfeel.
-And the kind of flavor you wish would never end.
-I am glad other people had decided the size of the dish, ’cause I would just have kept on eating more of that.
+The third dish, a potato pancake topped with king crab, had an incredibly rich, buttery, mouthfeel.
+The kind of flavor you wish would never end.
+I am glad other people had decided the size of the dish, because I would just have kept on eating more of that.
 Maybe Esben could make a casual Norwegian taco joint where they served only this?

-Look at that plate with mackerel and summer flowers, though.
-If that does not demonstrate how food at this level is elevated to art, then nothing does.
+Check out the plate with mackerel and summer flowers below.
+If that does not showcase how the food at this level is elevated to an art, then few things will.
 It’s so pretty that you want to just give it back to the waiter.
 “Thanks for letting me have a look.”
 That is until you taste it, of course.
 The fresh summer peas and sweetbreads from Anni’s Pølsemakeri was the next highlight for me.
-Esben explained: “We’ve chosen to keep the skin on the peas, because the texture when you chew them is so much better then.”
+Esben explained: “We’ve chosen to keep the skin on the peas, because the texture when you chew them is so much better.”
 He was right.
-I love sweetbreads, but in this dish they were actually just a supplement to the peas, which are the true shining stars.
+I love sweetbreads, but in this dish, they were actually just a supplement to the peas which were the stars.

 Have you experienced the magic of Maaemo?
 Please share your story in a comment.